-- A. Demonstrate positive teamwork skills by contributing to a group effort. - B. Practice the importance of diversity awareness and sensitivity in the workplace. - C. Define sexual harassment in the workplace and identify the employee's role and responsibility. - D. Practice participation skills. - E. Identify different personality types and strategies for working effectively with each type. - F. Practice business and social etiquette skills appropriate to the occupation. - G. Discuss the role of business and personal ethics in the decision-making process. - H. Evaluate various job-related scenarios and justify decisions based on ethics. - I. Demonstrate flexibility and adaptability in working with others. - J. Demonstrate the use of time management skills.
+- A. Demonstrate positive teamwork skills by contributing to a group effort. - B. Practice the importance of diversity awareness and sensitivity in the workplace. - C. Define sexual harassment in the workplace and identify the employee's role and responsibility. - D. Practice participation skills. - E. Identify different personality types and demonstrate flexibility and adaptability working with diverse individuals. - F. Practice business and social etiquette skills appropriate to the occupation. - G. Evaluate and discuss the role of business and personal ethics in decision making based on various job-related scenarios. - H. Demonstrate the use of time management skills.